chanakaHetti/problem-solving/0. big-o-notation/big-o-notation.md

 `O(n + 10) --> O(n)` <br />
 `O(1000n + 50) --> O(n)` <br />
 `O(3n² + 5n + 8) --> O(n²)` <br />

+## Big O Notations Shorthands
+1. Analyzing complexity with big O can get complicated
+2. There are several rules of thumb that can help
+3. These rules won't ALWAYS work, but are a helpful starting point